 The eligibility criteria to join the Motability Scheme is the same for people with a disability over the age of 66 as is it for people under 66.
 To qualify, you need to currently receive one of the following allowances (and have at least 12 months remaining on your award):

-The confusion arises because the Department for Work and Pensions (DWP) has an upper age limit of 64 for anyone applying for one of these disability-related benefit for the first time.
+The confusion arises because the Department for Work and Pensions (DWP) has an upper age limit for anyone applying for one of the disability-related DWP benefits for the first time.

-If you currently receive one of these allowances, you can exchange all or a part of it to pay for the lease of a brand new car or a Wheelchair Accessible Vehicle (WAV) through the Motability Scheme.
+If you currently receive one of these qualifying Mobility Allowances, you can exchange all or a part of it to pay for the lease of a brand new car or a Wheelchair Accessible Vehicle (WAV) through the Motability Scheme.

-If you are 65 or older and you develop care needs because of a mental or physical disability, you can not apply for PIP or DLA.
+If you are 66 or older and you develop care needs because of a mental or physical disability, you can not apply for PIP, DLA or the ADP (Scotland only).
 You will instead be asked to apply for the Attendance Allowance.
-The Attendance Allowance is a tax-free, non-means tested benefit paid to people over 65 to help with the extra costs associated with their disability.
+The Attendance Allowance is a tax-free, non-means tested benefit paid to people over state pension age to help with the extra costs associated with their disability.

 Unfortunately, the Attendance Allowance cannot be used to lease a vehicle through the Motability Scheme.
 The Attendance Allowance is meant to provide extra money to pay for the care of the claimant, not necessarily their mobility.

-So, the short answer is this: if you are still in receipt of one of the qualifying mobility allowances when you reach 65, you can lease a Motability vehicle.
+So, the short answer is this: if you are still in receipt of one of the qualifying DWP mobility allowances when you reach 66, you can lease a Motability vehicle.

 *The exception is that the age limit rule doesn't apply to veterans.
 Veterans UK confirmed to us that there is no age limit for someone to apply for either the War Pension Mobility Supplement (WPMS) or the Armed Forces Independent Payment (AFIP).